-Puppies and Dogs engage in all kinds of human socially unacceptable behavior, but for them, it’s perfectly normal dog behavior.
-From rolling in the stinkiest of messes to mounting your leg, it’s embarrassing and undesirable behavior from your furry friend.
+Puppies and Dogs engage in all kinds of human socially unacceptable behaviour, but for them, it’s perfectly normal dog behaviour.
+From rolling in the stinkiest of messes to mounting your leg, it’s embarrassing and undesirable behaviour from your furry friend.

 However, we have to remember that our dogs are behaving normally.
-Humping, mounting, or thrusting is all normal doggy behavior for both male and female dogs.
-It has nothing to do with dominance and it may not be sexual either.
-Puppies and Dogs have been known to mount people, other dogs, cushions, toys, their bed, and even air.
-There are several reasons that dogs engage in humping behavior.
+Humping, mounting, or thrusting is all normal doggy behaviour for both male and female dogs.
+It has nothing to do with dominance, and it may not be sexual either.
+Puppies and Dogs have been known to mount people, other dogs, cushions, toys, their beds, and even air.
+There are several reasons that dogs engage in humping behaviour.

 Reasons Dogs Hump/Mount/Thrust